 Bringing in warm wood tones and metal hardware keep the look cozy and inviting rather than sterile.

 I’m reminded I need a watering can in my life like the one above!

 Country French New Build Paint Colors: White Exterior + Light Grey Accents

 Even when a photo of a house exterior appears bright white, choosing the right paint color to emulate it for your own project can be daunting.
 That’s because white paint comes in a variety of shades with varying undertones and qualities that interact with sunlight and even a home’s geographical region.

-For a low contrast light grey paint color for shutters or trim, try a sample of Farrow & Ball Ammonite No. 274 or Benjamin Moore Revere Pewter.
+For another idea for a low contrast light grey paint color for door, trim, or accents, consider sampling Farrow & Ball Ammonite No. 274.

 For a bit more contrast with the white siding or brick, take a peek at Farrow & Ball Pavilion Gray No. 242.
 This is a timeless, elegant, stunning grey with blue undertones that has a soft, Scandinavian feel.